michaldurinik/Scrabble-GUI-and-server/README.md

 * If you **ARE** using SSH `git remote add origin git@gitlab.computing.dcu.ie:durinim2/scrabble-game.git`
 * `git pull origin node`

+### good read about python networking: https://realpython.com/python-sockets/

+## how to run:
+1. run server.py in one terminal
+2. run client.py in another terminal

 ## Instructions for merging your work into master

 ### Preconditions